When an individual is recovering from addiction, experiencing withdrawal is…

 Do They Both Have Medication-Assisted Detox?

-One excellent outcome of the nicotine dependence expose of the early 1990s was not only medication-assisted treatment for nicotine, but that nicotine researchers found utility in the treatment of other medical illnesses, including cannabis use disorders.
+One excellent outcome of the nicotine dependence expose of the early 1990s was not only medication-assisted treatment for nicotine, but that nicotine researchers found utility in the treatment of other medical illnesses.

 That’s because clinical researchers simultaneously pioneered, documented and in some cases patented a buffet of nicotine detoxification methods and went on to explore and find novel nicotine-replacement or medication-assisted treatments for medical diseases other than nicotine use disorders, including: